soi-20/brains/README.md

 </p>

+# Ghosts in the Shell:
-# Functional Flow
+# Brains, Machines and Functional Flow

-I'm trying to turn my brain into an functional Open-source brains with collective intelligence.
+I'm trying to turn my brain into an functional open-source brains with collective intelligence.

 ## Table of Contents ([Essay still in process](https://github.com/functionalflow/brains/blob/master/_pages/functionalflow.md))